arupsky/casago/README.md

 # Casago WordPress Theme
 Casago is a landing page that is developed with WordPress.
+Advanced Custom Field (ACF) is used for custom fields.
 This is a part of hiring WordPress developer role.

 # Landing page
 landing.php file is for the landing page